fralfaro/Soche-Course/docs/2022/01_psicometria/intro.md

-# Introducción a la Psicometría: Técnicas estadísticas y modelos psicométricos en la medición de variables no observables
+# Introducción a la Psicometría

 ## Presentador